-- " Consistently enforce historic district regulations. - " Develop marketing materials that better educate homeowners and architects at the preliminary design stage to ensure historic district regulations are being met. - " Continue to implement recommendations of the Hill Historic District and Rackham Golf Course Historic District Final Reports. - " Educate local real estate, design professionals, and new homeowners about Residential Guidelines and local historic resources through marketing materials, workshops, and videos and on City website.
+- " Consistently enforce historic district regulations. - " Develop marketing materials that better educate homeowners and architects at the preliminary design stage to ensure historic district regulations are being met. - " Continue to implement recommendations of the Hill Historic District Final Report. - " Educate local real estate, design professionals, and new homeowners about Residential Guidelines and local historic resources through marketing materials, workshops, and videos and on City website. - " Coordinate with Oakland County and non-profit organizations to offer home renovation workshops that review neighborhood character and importance of good design.